-But, did you know how important is developing a business plan?
+But, did you know how important is to develop a business plan?

 Drafting a business plan is not a formality, but an important step for the success of your beauty/hair/nail salon/spa business.
-You’ll need a business plan on each step of progress, let it be the growth of single outlet or you plan to sell franchises.
-The business plan will also serve the purpose if you are looking for investment from private investors, banks or any other lending institutions or public grants.
+No matter how amazing small business ideas you have, you’ll need a business plan for each step of progress, let it be the growth of a single outlet or you plan to sell franchises.
+The business plan will also serve the purpose if you are looking for investment from private investors, banks, or any other lending institutions or public grants.

 However, drawing up a business plan for your beauty salon business may seem challenging.

 To help you with salon business plan writing, this article will discuss the details to be included in the business plan, examples of useful business plan content, and guidelines to use samples and templates.